 There’s one question I hear a lot: Which is the better choice for me, CoolSculpting Elite or liposuction?
 Both procedures could work great for patients trying to feel more confident in a bathing suit.
 But depending on your body type, lifestyle, and desired results, one might be better than the other for achieving your summer goals.

-CoolSculpting is a great option for targeting small, unwanted areas of “pinchable” fat without surgery.
-The machine draws fatty tissue between two cooling panels to freeze and eliminate fat cells.
+CoolSculpting Elite is a great option for targeting small, unwanted areas of “pinchable” fat without surgery.
+Applicators designed for specific areas of the body draw fatty tissue between two cooling panels to freeze and destroy fat cells.
 Some of the most popular areas to target are the

 - inner thighs

 My practice also has the added benefit of having access to 3 CoolSculpting machines.
 Using more than a single machine at the same time means you can finish the procedure in less than half the usual time.
 This nonsurgical option is ideal for patients who are near a healthy weight but are seeking more sculpted results.